-Showing one post in Equitable Defenses and Remedies.
+Showing 3 posts in Equitable Defenses and Remedies.

 Chancery Finds Equitable Defenses Bar LLC Dilution and Redomestication Claims, and Holds it Lacks Jurisdiction to Dissolve a Foreign Entity

 In re Coinmint, LLC, C.A.
 No. 2019-0983-MTZ (Del.
 Ch.
 Aug.
 12, 2021)

 This decision illustrates that, in specific circumstances, the equitable defenses of waiver, acquiescence, and estoppel may preclude a party from challenging otherwise voidable actions.
 In addition, deciding an issue of first impression, the Court held that it lacks subject matter jurisdiction to equitably dissolve a non-Delaware business entity.
 More ›

 Simple Global, Inc. v.
 Banasik, C.A.
 No. 2018-0809-PAF (Del.
 Ch.
 June 24, 2021)

 Under Delaware law, a director or officer who disputes her removal as such may be subject to equitable defenses if she does not proceed promptly to contest it.
 Here, plaintiff Simple Global was owned by three stockholders, one of which, defendant Banasik, was removed as a director and officer by the others in June 2018.
 In November 2018, Simple Global sued Banasik for breach of fiduciary duty, to which Banasik responded in April 2019 by, among other things, filing a counterclaim under Section 225 of the DGCL asserting he was not properly removed as a director.
 More ›